-In 1969, the Defense Department approved the Marine Corps request to purchase an initial increment of 12 Harriers during Fiscal Year 1970 with another 18 authorized during Fiscal Year 1971.42 The Marine Corps designated the Harrier as AV-8A, and after testing and modify-
+In 1969, the Defense Department approved the Marine Corps request to purchase an initial increment of 12 Harriers during Fiscal Year 1970 with another 18 authorized during Fiscal Year 1971.
+The Marine Corps designated the Harrier as AV-8A, and after testing and modifying it to fire Sidewinder missiles, established the first Harrier squadron, VMA-513, at Marine Corps Air Station, Beaufort, South Carolina.
+By mid-1971, VMA-513 had the first five AV-8A Harriers and the potential to add whole chapters to Marine tactical air doctrine.